 Periodically check the inline strainer attached to the pump, and clean if necessary.

 The system should be run at least every other month to maintain the pump's impellers in a stable operating condition.

-The raw water pump (Figure 2.12.1) can be accessed through the aft cockpit deck hatch.
+The raw water pump can be accessed through the forward cockpit deck access plate.